Teoroo-CMC/Ceria_DFTB/docs/source/fitting.rst

       :width: 600
       :align: center

-      With the Atomic Simulation Environment we can get an quick overview of the training-data.
-We can, amongst much other, browse the structures and plot the energies.
+      With the Atomic Simulation Environment we can get a quick overview of the training-data.
+We can for example browse the structures and plot the energies.

 .. caution::